tensorflow/models/syntaxnet/README.md

 English parser that we have trained for you and that you can use to analyze English text.

-TODO(chrisalberti): Fill in approximate runtime from a workstation or a laptop.

 So, how accurate is Parsey McParseface?
-For this release, we tried to balance a model that runs fast enough to be useful on any given machine (e.g. XXX words/second) that is also the most accurate parser available.
-Here's how Parsey McParseface compares to the academic literature on several different English
-domains: (all numbers are % correct head assignments in the tree, or unlabelled attachment score)
+For this release, we tried to balance a model that runs fast enough to be useful on a single machine (e.g. ~600 words/second on a modern desktop) that is also the most accurate parser available.
+Here's how Parsey McParseface compares to the academic literature on several different English domains: (all numbers are % correct head assignments in the tree, or unlabelled attachment score)

 Model                                                                                                           | News  | Web   | Questions
 --------------------------------------------------------------------------------------------------------------- | :---: | :---: | :-------: